Number : TV Movie (special) – 1996

-However, the Master has reassembled his conscience as an energy snake-like entity (Mara?) and forces the Tardis to land in San Francisco in 1999; where the Seventh Doctor is wounded in a gun battle and regenerates in hospital.
+However, the Master has reassembled his conscience – as an energy snake-like entity (like the Mara perhaps?) and forces the Tardis to land in San Francisco in 1999; where the Seventh Doctor is wounded in a gun battle with some local youths and regenerates in hospital.

-Whats good : The big budget return of Doctor Who, after a (nearly) 7 year absence.
-Paul McGann is excellent as the Doctor.
+Whats good : The big budget return of Doctor Who, after a (nearly) seven-year absence.
+Paul McGann is excellent – as the Doctor.
 The Tardis interior is very interestingly styled.

 Whats bad : McCoy’s demise is bad.
 Continuity is disjointed.
-The made for American TV market feel doesn’t really work for a British institution.
+The made for American TV-market feel, doesn’t really work for a British institution.
 Eric Roberts is cheesy.
 The companions are annoying.

-Elements have been changed specifically for this pilot and the continuity is wayward.
-Including; the Master’s trial and execution on Skaro by the Dalek’s, as Skaro was destroyed in Remembrance Of The Daleks.
-Also, why the Daleks would allow the Doctor to pop by unharmed and grab the Master ashes – for return to Gallifrey is unknown (being the Dalek’s mortal enemy).
+Elements have been changed specifically for this pilot and the previously established continuity – is wayward.
+Including; the Master’s trial and execution on Skaro by the Daleks (Skaro was destroyed in Remembrance Of The Daleks).
+Also, why the Daleks would allow the Doctor, to pop and grab the Master ashes – for return to Gallifrey is unknown (being the Dalek’s mortal enemy).

 Even if the Dalek’s had somehow rebuilt Skaro (and lets face it, in sci-fi anything can be unwritten!).
-The Doctor murdered millions of Daleks in Remembrance Of The Daleks, when he destroyed Skaro.
-So to say he was Dalek public-enemy number-one, would be an understatement!
+The Doctor murdered millions of Daleks, in Remembrance Of The Daleks; when destroying Skaro.
+So to say that the Seventh Doctor, was Dalek public-enemy number-one; would be an understatement!

-I get the feeling that the Dalek/Master Trial opening was there – more for effect, than any serious attempt to link continuity with the original series.
+I get the feeling that the Dalek/Master Trial opening, was presented here; more for effect, than any serious attempt to link continuity – with the original series.

-But some continuity is present here, with the final appearance of Sylvester McCoy as the Seventh Doctor.
-Featuring here, to hand on the torch to the new Eighth Doctor; Paul McGann.
+But some continuity is present here, with the final appearance of Sylvester McCoy – as the Seventh Doctor.
+Featured here, to hand on the torch to the new Eighth Doctor; Paul McGann.

-McCoy’s regeneration is horribly contrived though and does him a major disservice, considering he was game enough to return and hand over the baton – unlike McCoy’s predecessor; Colin Baker.
+McCoy’s regeneration – is horribly contrived here, though and does a major disservice, considering that he was game enough to return and hand over the baton; unlike McCoy’s predecessor – Colin Baker.

-Superficially wounded in a gun battle with an asian street-gang, in San Francisco.
-He is “killed” on the operating table in a botched/un-necessary exploratory keyhole operation.
-By the very person the Eighth Doctor chooses as his companion in this adventure; Dr Grace Holloway.
+Superficially wounded, in a gun-battle with an asian street-gang, in San Francisco.
+He is later “killed” on the operating table, in a botched/un-necessary exploratory keyhole operation.
+By the very person, that the Eighth Doctor chooses as his companion in this adventure; Dr Grace Holloway.

 Doctor Who : The TV Movie‘s problems don’t end there.
-Eric Roberts, who plays an unfortunate paramedic, is possessed by the Master’s ghost snake entity – to do his bidding.
-Roberts does not imbue any of the qualities of his Master predecessors and at best, comes across as a very average soap-opera badguy.
+Eric Roberts also appears, who plays a paramedic; is possessed by the Master’s ghost-snake entity.
+Roberts does not imbue any of the qualities of his Master predecessors and at best, comes across as a very-average soap-opera badguy.

-The only real positive here is McGann himself, who picks up the baton from the very first instance and runs with it.
-He was – in retrospect, the right choice to play the new Doctor.
+The only real positive here, in this bastardised mess – is McGann himself.
+Who picks up the baton from the very first instance and runs with it – impressively.
+He was – in retrospect, an excellent choice if actor – to play the new Doctor.

-His Doctor is perhaps the greatest missed opportunity, in the show’s history.
-McGann’s appearances amount to this 85 minute appearance and the 2013 – 6 minute film; Night Of The Doctor.
+His Doctor is perhaps the greatest missed opportunity, in the show’s entire history.
+McGann’s Classic era appearance amount to this -85 x minute appearance only.

-Doctor Who : The TV Movie did not make many waves in America and was not picked up for a U.S. series.
-It was better received in the UK though but criticised for it’s leanings to please American audiences.
+Doctor Who : The TV Movie did not make many waves, in the American market and was not picked up for a regular series.
+It was better received in the UK, though but criticised for it’s leanings to please American audiences.

 “The universe hangs by such a delicate thread of coincidences that it would be useless to meddle with it, unless like me you’re a Time Lord.”
 The Doctor.

-It was something of an irony that the Americans didn’t take to it.
-As 18 years later, Doctor Who is now considered cult TV viewing on BBC America because of its quintessential British-ness.
+It was something of an irony, that the Americans didn’t take to it.
+As 18 years later, Doctor Who was now considered cult TV viewing on BBC America because because of it’s quintessential British-ness.

-The Beeb were the real villians here though and because of a favourable UK reaction, should really have took the initiative and produced a new UK based series with McGann.
+The Beeb were the real villians here, though and because of a favourable UK reaction; should really have took the initiative and produced a new UK-based series, with McGann – as star.
 They chose not to and McGann’s reign was cut abruptly short, before it had time to really fly.

-The TV Movie is an oddity in the Doctor Who series and a bit of a misfire.
-It is worth watching though,
+The TV Movie is an oddity in the Doctor Who series – and a bit of a misfire.
+It is worth watching though, solely